phdavis8/cougarRA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cougarRA is to make election survey analysis easy!
+The goal of cougarRA is to make election survey analysis easy.

 ## Installation